3asyPe/keys_encrypter/README.md

 python encrypt.py
 ```

-3) Get your encrypted string in output.txt
+3) Get your encrypted strings in output.txt

 4) Save secret_key printed during the encryption and use it when you need to decrypt it by setting it as an environment variable